Abel Tasman Coastal ClassicSat, 26/09/2015 September 26th 2015 - SOLD OUT

 There is also a fantastic spot prize pool, however, to be eligible winners must be at the prizegiving function.

-To toast your success in completing the Abel Tasman Coastal Classic, Nelson Events along with Woollaston Estates Vineyard and McCashins Brewery will give you a celebratory drink as you dine during the prizegiving buffet.
-Beverages will be available to purchase also.
+To toast your success in completing the Abel Tasman Coastal Classic, Nelson Events along with Woollaston Estates Vineyard and Hop Federation Brewery will give you a celebratory drink as you dine during the prizegiving buffet.
+Beverages will be available to purchase also (cash only).

 We anticipate prizegiving starting at 6.00pm (earlier if possible).